Mollie in Montana~*

 While the squash is roasting, brown the maple sausage in a skillet.
 Once it has browned, set it aside while you cook the apples, shallots and garlic.
 Cook them on medium heat until the apples soften and the shallots brown and the garlic becomes fragrant.
 Once they are ready, put everything in a large bowl.

 Pour the brown sugar and butter "puddles" from the squash into the bowl.
 Yeah, Yum.
 Then, add the herbs, pumpkin pie spice, salt, freshly grated parmesan, and Panko breadcrumbs.
 Mix it all together.
 Try a bite of it.
-Good, right??
+Good, right?
 Try not to eat it all because now we stuff the squash.

 Spoon the mixture into the center of the squash.
-They should be mounded, just stuff the centers until you've used up all of the sausage and apple mixture.
+They should be mounded, so just stuff the centers until you've used up all of the sausage and apple mixture.
 Now, pop them back into the oven and keep them there for about 20 minutes or until the topping is nice and browned.

-Also, just a note of caution...these guys get SO hot and stay SO hot for quite a while, so let them sit for about 10 minutes before you serve them.
+Also, just a note of caution...these guys get SO hot and stay hot for quite a while, so let them sit for about 10 minutes before you serve them.
 They will still be plenty hot but will have a chance to take at least a little of the edge off.
 Then, Enjoy!

 Apple and Maple Sausage stuffed Acorn Squash.